jdswinbank/voevent-notes/docs/future.rst

 Broadly, there are two ways you might try to tackle this problem.
 One is to authenticate the transport mechanism: you know that this is a genuine event because you got it directly from Gaia.
-That's possible using VTP, since Gaia could run a broker and you could susbcribe to it directly.
+That's possible using VTP, since Gaia could run a broker and you could subscribe to it directly.
 It nullifies the advantages of the distributed VOEvent network, though, and it means that effectively every project distributing events will have to run their own broker, or find some way of delegating permissions.